 If $Q\subseteq P$ is another parabolic subgroup, the pull-back map

 is injective and sends $Z_w$ in $\CH^*(G_0/P)$ to $Z_w$ in $\CH^*(G_0/Q)$.
 Sometimes we write $Z_{[i_1,\ldots,i_l]}$ for $Z_w$ with $w=s_{i_1}\cdots s_{i_l}$ a reduced decomposition. \end{ntt}

 \begin{rem}[Comparison with other algorithms] There are many recipes in the literature for computing the multiplication table in the basis $Z_w$, a.k.a.~the generalized Littlewood-Richardson coefficients, see e.g.~\cite{De74}.
 But as far as the authors know, only the one in \cite{DuZ07} and \cite{Duan} can be adapted to computing also the Steenrod operations.
 It is based on the consideration of the Bott-Samelson resolution of $G_0/B$.
-This resolution is a toric variety, whose ring structure and the structure of a module over the Steenrod algebra are both well-known, and one finds explicit combinatorial formulas.
+This resolution is a toric variety, and the structure of its Chow ring and the structure of its Steenrod algebra are both well-known, and one finds explicit combinatorial formulas.
 The algorithm presented below is in terms of equivariant cohomology, so is more general than the Duan-Zhao algorithm.
 Also, our practical experience in performing the calculations used below in Lemma \ref{le7} suggests that our algorithm can be substantially faster. \end{rem}